ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added an argument to PAL events callback.
+API changed thus this causes a major number change in HAL.
 - NEW: Added shared Eclipse debug configurations for OpenOCD under ./tools/eclipse/debug.
 Now it is no more required to re-create those each time a new workspace is created, just import the global